emitanaka/AASC2020/content/registration.md

 <h3>Return to Melbourne Airport </h3>

-Conference attendees will be offered a bus drop-off service to Melbourne Airport, departing RACV Inverloch at 1:30 pm and estimated to arrive at Melbourne Airport at 5:15 pm on Friday, 02/12/2022.
+Conference attendees will be offered a bus drop-off service to Melbourne Airport, departing RACV Inverloch at 1:30 pm and estimated to arrive at Melbourne Airport at 4:15 pm, followed by Southern Cross station at 5pm, on Friday, 02/12/2022.
 An express bus to Melbourne Airport will be available if more than one bus is required.

 </div>